BMIRDS/deepslide/README.md

 CUDA_VISIBLE_DEVICES=0 python code/3_train.py
 ```

-We recommend using ResNet-18 if you are using a histopathology dataset.
+We recommend using ResNet-18 if you are training on a relatively small histopathology dataset.
 You can change hyperparameters in `code/config.py`.
 There is an option to retrain from a previous checkpoint.
 Model checkpoints are saved by default every epoch in `checkpoints`.

 **Inputs**: `train_folder`